 But there’s one condition you’ve probably never even heard of that most often affects adolescents going through growth spurts during puberty.
 It’s Osgood-Schlatter disease (OSD) and for kids and teenagers like yours who play sports, it’s one of the most common causes of knee pain.

 OSD is an injury that affects the knee area and it happens from overuse.
 Repeated physical stress and movement leads to inflammation in the specific point where your shinbone (tibia) meets the tendon from your kneecap (patella).

-It cause a painful lump under the kneecap, and it usually happens to kids who play sports or do activities that involve running, jumping, and changing direction quickly.
+a painful lump under the kneecap, and it usually happens to kids who play sports or do activities that involve running, jumping, and changing direction quickly.
 That means kids who play basketball or soccer or participate in figure skating or ballet may be more likely to get it.

 Who Gets It?

 OSD is more common in boys than in girls, but it affects both sexes.
 It’s happening in girls more frequently now as more girls are playing different kinds of sports.

 Since boys and girls go through puberty at different ages, they can develop OSD at different times.
 It usually happens to boys around age 13 or 14, and in girls much younger; usually around 11 or 12.

 It can affect one or both knees, and it happens during puberty because of growth spurts.
 These usually last about 2 years during adolescence.
 This is when girls and boys gain a lot of height very quickly.

 The symptoms of OSD can look different in different people.
 Some might get a severe case and feel constant pain, and others might have a more mild case and only feel pain when they do certain activities.